Skip to content

 Command-line client mariadb and mysql

-MariaDB's documentation client
+MariaDB's documentation on the command-line client

 The recommended CLI client to use is mariadb.
 The mysql client does still work, but is usually a symbolic link to mariadb.